Learning Outcomes

 - The underlease must not grant a longer term than the headlease (even by one day), or it will operate as an assignment of the headlease.

-- The underlease must not grant more extensive rights than the headlease allows.
+- The underlease must not demise more extensive premises than the tenant holds or grant wider rights than the headlease allows; rights reserved to the head landlord should be preserved.

-- The underlease should require the undertenant to comply with relevant covenants in the headlease.
+- The underlease should require the undertenant to comply with relevant covenants in the headlease, often by incorporating mirror covenants.
+Leases commonly mandate that any underlease be drafted on no less onerous terms than the headlease (other than rent).

 Key Term: underlease